-- i.
-Notify the IC upon their arrival at the staging area on the main InterOp. - ii.
-Verify the companies available at the staging location. - iii. - iv.
-Organize the apparatus so it can be easily deployed out of the staging area if necessary. - Relay to companies the following information when they are assigned out of v.
-Level 2 staging. - a.
-Any tasks, the location and the objectives assigned to the unit. - b.
-The area where to report to, or the Sector boss to whom they are to report to. - c.
-Assigned InterOp.
+- Notify the IC upon their arrival at the staging area on the main InterOp. - Verify the companies available at the staging location. - area. - Organize the apparatus so it can be easily deployed out of the staging area if necessary. - Relay to companies the following information when they are assigned out of Level 2 staging. - Any tasks, the location and the objectives assigned to the unit. - \circ The area where to report to, or the Sector boss to whom they are to report to. - Assigned InterOp.